Feeling a sore, lumpy breast while breastfeeding? Here’s how to ease inflammation and stay comfortable.

 When breastfeeding

-- Continue to breastfeed your baby as often as they need.
+- Feed your baby as often as they need.

-- Check that they are positioned and attached well.
+- Check your baby is positioned and attached well.

 - Start each feed on alternate breasts.

-- If your baby is not breastfeeding well, you may need to express.
+- If your baby isn't feeding well, you may need to express.

 After breastfeeding

-Use cool packs to help relieve pain and inflammation
+Use cool packs to relieve pain and inflammation

-If your breast still feels full, hand express until it feels more comfortable.
+If your breast still feels full, hand express until it comfortable.

 Handle your breast gently and continue these steps until it feels better.
 Sometimes it can take a few days for the inflammation in your breast to reduce.
 It may feel slightly less sore after each feed.